 abrochar, atar

-I was five before I knew how to do up my shoelaces.
+I was five before I knew how to do up my

 DO WITH